 Playing games is a great way for the family to interact on long trips, and it will keep your toddler’s mind engaged, too!
 Simple I Spy-type games are fun and help kids learn their colors and shapes.
 Work with your toddler to spot letters or numbers on signs.
 (Just remember that your rear-facing kiddos will not see everything that you do).
 Or, just bring the cards from your favorite toddler-friendly trivia game (Egypt to Canaan is our favorite) and ask questions.

 Toddlers love magnets, so why not bring them on a trip?
-Find a mini cookie sheet and pop your magnets onto it to create a fun visual and tactile experience.
+E loves his Magna Carry Playbook Activity Set, but you can use whatever kid-friendly magnets you already have, too.
+Just find a mini cookie sheet and pop your magnets onto it to create a fun visual and tactile experience.
 E loves his alphabet magnets, but any set will work!
 Safety tip: Make sure the magnetic pieces are securely fastened, and DO NOT give magnets to kids who still put everything in their mouths!

 I hope these car activities for toddlers help you get on the road with confidence and reach your destination with your sanity intact.
 If you need more inspiration, check out these 40 activities for a road trip with kids (most of them are screen-free, too).
 You may still feel like bringing the iPad for backup; I get it.
 But, keep these toddler car activities on hand and you’ll have fun and feel great about minimizing screen-time on the road.
 Best of all, you’ll be making room for a lot of family bonding, which is what summer road trips are all about, right?!

-If you need further screen-ditching inspiration, read this: Screen-Free Activities: 5 Fun Things You Can Do at Home!.
+If you need further screen-ditching inspiration, read these posts: